 The Bible Journaling Club is open to all students 5th-12th grade.
 It provides an opportunity for a personal expression of scripture.
-The Bible Journaling Club meets every Wednesday following early dismissal until 4:30pm in the Family Life Center Cafe.
-Club members must bring something to journal in, but all other supplies are provided for a small fee.
+The Bible Journaling Club meets on Wednesdays in the fall semester following early dismissal until 4pm in Family Life Center 1.
+Club members must bring something to journal in, but all other supplies are provided for a small fee of $15.

 For more information about the Bible Journaling Club, contact Christy Goranflo, email@example.com.

-The Teens for Christ Bible Club is for students 5th-12th grade.
+The FBA Bible Study is for students 5th-12th grade.
 The club meets every Thursday in room 305 at 7:40am for a brief Bible study and prayer time.
 During this time, students are challenged through the study of Scripture to be lights for Christ in our school and in their community.

-For more information about the Teens for Christ Bible Club, contact Nic Rizzi, firstname.lastname@example.org.
+For more information about the FBA Bible Study, contact Nic Rizzi, firstname.lastname@example.org.

 The Spelling Club desires to help students understand how to spell English words, increase understanding of vocabulary, and grow their own curiosity and sense of wonder at the language God has given us.
 All 1st-5th grade students are encouraged to participate in this club, leading up to a Spelling Bee that takes place amongst club members.
 Students are divided according to grade level, and 3rd-5th grade students have a chance to qualify for the Scripps National Spelling Bee in Washington, D.C.
 The Spelling Club meets every other Monday beginning in September from 3:15-3:45pm in the Lower School cafeteria.
 There is a fee of $35 to join the Spelling Club that will be used for a Spelling Club t-shirt and other materials.
 Students will also be required to submit an application to their homeroom teacher prior to joining.

-The STEM Club is for 3rd-5th grade students who are interested in a future career in the STEM fields.
+The STEM Club is for 4th-7th grade students who are interested in a future career in the STEM fields.
 This club will expose students to and prepare them for problem-based learning, scientific and mathematical-oriented fields of study, and develop the latest STEM skills and aptitude which can be successfully integrated into today's ever-changing technological job market.
 These activities and areas of study will also allow students to explore God's creation through science.
 The STEM Club meets once a week after school from 3-4:15pm September-November, and the cost to join is $225 per student.
 Learn more about STEM Club here.